-In connection with this offering, we will issue Warrants to purchase shares of our common stock.
-For every unit purchased, investors will receive one share and Warrant to purchase (0.) of one share of common stock.
-Because we are prohibited from issuing fractional shares, the Warrants can only be exercised in lots of , which means that each holder must exercise four Warrants to receive one share of common stock at an initial exercise price of \$ per share.
+In connection with this offering, we will issue Warrants to purchase 4,750,000 shares of our common stock.
+For every unit purchased, investors will receive one share and Warrant to purchase one-half (0.50) of one share of common stock.
+Because we are prohibited from issuing fractional shares, the Warrants can only be exercised in lots of two, which means that each holder must exercise two Warrants to receive one share of common stock at an initial exercise price of \$0.63 per share.
 The Warrants are exercisable commencing upon consummation of this offering and terminating on the fifth anniversary of the date of issuance.